-• For optimal performance, the size of hierarchical data to be parsed should be 5 MB or less.

-- If the defined schema does not match the data, the parser ignores the unrecognized field and does not fail the mapping job. - Dynamic complex ports are not supported with midstream mapping. - Boolean data is treated as a string and is not parsed. - The Avro binary boolean data type is not currently supported.
+- For optimal performance, the size of hierarchical data to be parsed should be 5 MB or less. - If the defined schema does not match the data, the parser ignores the unrecognized field and does not fail the mapping job. - Dynamic complex ports are not supported with midstream mapping. - Intelligent Structure Discovery converts Boolean data to a string in the intelligent structure model.
+Use a string field in the midstream mapping for any Boolean data. - The midstream mapping complex functions cannot parse Avro binary boolean data types.